Sboonny/Sboonny/README.md

  I’m currently learning **Vue3**

- I’m working on an app finishing my **Portfolio** and have a goal of creating full ecom-site
+ I’m working on an finishing my **Portfolio** and have a goal of creating full ecom-site

  I'm looking to collaborate on making projects more **successful** and **efficent**